Business Licences

 Inspections

-A building inspection and fire inspection are required for licensing processes, with the exception of a sublease.
-Inspections can be arranged, after the application has been submitted, by calling the departments directly.
+A building inspection and fire inspection are required for the licensing processes (with the exception of a sublease).
+These inspections can be arranged, after the application has been submitted, by calling the departments directly.
 Business operations must not commence until the inspections are deemed satisfactory.

 • Fire Department: 778-797-3200